MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/basics-service-service-scheduling.md

 ---
-title: "Overview of Service Scheduling and Scheduling experience in Dynamics 365 Customer Service | MicrosoftDocs"
+title: Overview of Service Scheduling and Scheduling experience in Dynamics 365 Customer Service
-description: "This article provides information on the basics of service and service scheduling in Dynamics 365 Customer Service." ms.date: 12/11/2023
+description: This article provides information on the basics of service and service scheduling in Dynamics 365 Customer Service. ms.date: 04/25/2024
 author: lalexms
 ms.author: laalexan
 ms.topic: overview